 As you explore your options for facial rejuvenation, you may find yourself struggling to choose between a mini facelift or full facelift at our Chicago plastic surgery practice.
 It’s clear why people find the mini facelift appealing: It involves smaller incisions and less recovery time while still lifting and rejuvenating the face.
 For some men and women, however, investing in a full facelift is often more efficient and effective in the long run.
 The right choice is different for everyone.

-The best way to start the decision-making process is to learn the key differences between the procedures.
-Read on to learn more about how they differ, what they have in common, and what you need to know before scheduling your consultation.
+The best way to start the decision-making process is to understand the key differences between the procedures.

 Candidates

-Mini facelift candidates are looking for more correction than is achievable via nonsurgical treatments but are not looking to dramatically reverse severe signs of aging.
+Mini facelift candidates are seeking more correction than is achievable with nonsurgical treatments, but are not seeking to dramatically reverse severe signs of aging.
 Many are also candidates for a laser facelift with PrecisionTx, which you can learn more about in this previous blog post.

-Facelift candidates are looking to “turn back the clock” by several years by lifting and firming the cheeks, jawline, and neck.
+Facelift candidates aim to “turn back the clock” by several years, lifting and firming the cheeks, jawline, and neck.
 They want to look like a younger version of themselves, with a noticeably refreshed look that appears natural and not overdone or “worked on.”

 Corrections

 Mini facelifts correct mild to moderate skin laxity, primarily in the neck and cheeks.
-This helps to delay jowling and more significant sagging in the face, maintaining a youthful appearance.
+This helps delay jowling and more significant facial sagging, maintaining a youthful appearance.

 Facelifts address moderate to severe skin laxity and tissue drooping in the cheeks, lower face, and neck at a deeper level.
-Repositioning these tissues restores a more oval or “v-line” face shape, as opposed to the squarer shape that develops as a result of aging.
+Repositioning these tissues restores a more oval or “V-line” face shape, rather than the squarer shape that develops with aging.

 What’s important to note about both surgeries is that nothing can stop the aging process altogether.
 You’ll likely experience some signs of aging reappearing over the years.
 However, your procedure will keep you looking younger for longer, and nonsurgical treatments such as dermal fillers or BOTOX® Cosmetic may help extend your results even more.